Marcus Semien Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in MLB.

-- The Dodgers have a 4.43 team ERA that ranks 20th among all league pitching staffs.
+- The Dodgers have the 19th-ranked team ERA across all MLB pitching staffs (4.41).

-- The Dodgers rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).
+- Dodgers pitchers combine to give up 108 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.